soke-dev/move-swap/README.md

 # MoveSwap

-**MoveSwap** is a decentralized swap interface designed for seamless token exchanges powered by movement.
+**MoveSwap** is a decentralized swap  designed for seamless token exchanges powered by movement.
 ![alt text](image-1.png)